BioLib is the platform for distributing your bioinformatics application.

 Your finished project will be an application that runs in the web-browser.
 End-users of your app will be able to run the app without installing anything, writing any code, or worrying about dependencies.
 You can keep the app completely private, share it with just your colleagues, or make the app publicly available for the world.

-BioLib is the first platform that harnesses homomorphic encryption for the analysis of biological data.
+BioLib is the first platform to offer trusted execution for the analysis of biological data.
 For developers of proprietary tools and models, this means that models, tools, and data can be monetized without exposing intellectual property.

 Using BioLib's zero-knowledge compute platform, companies, organizations, and individuals, can offer analytics as a service, without users, or even the platform administrators, being able to access the analytics providers' proprietary code.